marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   This pattern is used to implement the built-in functions performing signed integer addition with overflow checking.

-  .. index:: subvm4 instruction pattern

-  .. index:: mulvm4 instruction pattern
+  .. index:: subvm4 instruction pattern, mulvm4 instruction pattern

 :samp:`subv{m}4`, :samp:`mulv{m}4`
   Similar, for other signed arithmetic operations.